Gender Discrimination Lawyer in Rochester, NY

 You should have the same opportunities at work as people of the opposite gender, but that does not always happen.
 A staggering 42 percent of women experience discrimination in the workplace, and this discrimination holds people back from reaching their long-term goals.
 If you are a victim of workplace discrimination, you probably wonder what you can do.
 With so many women discriminated against, can you take action?

 Yes, you can.
 Gender discrimination is against the law, and you can file a claim against your employer.
 Michelle Cimino of The Cimino Law Firm specializes in employment law and has represented countless people just like you.
-Contact the law firm for a free phone consultation.
+Contact the law firm for a confidential phone consultation.

 Gender Discrimination Laws